OvertureMaps/transportation-splitter/README.md

 ## Getting Started

-Any Spark environment should work, but for reference this was tested on Databricks on Azure and AWS Glue.
+Any Spark environment should work, but for reference this was tested on Databricks on Azure (Runtime: 13.3 LTS - Apache Spark 3.4.1, Scala 2.12) and AWS Glue.

 ### Dependencies